This recipe is from The Lazy Gourmet, a cookbook by my friend Josie’s mom, Marjorie Gelb.

 - Serve chicken with sauce, rice, noodles or bread to soak up the sauce.

-Note From Anna: This makes 4 servings.
-If you are using super-gigantic grocery store bone-in chicken breasts like the ones from H.E.B., you can cut them in half horizontally (go right through the bone) with a chef's knife and still get 4 servings.
+- Note From Anna: This makes 4 servings.
+If you are using super-gigantic grocery store bone-in chicken breasts, you can cut two in half horizontally (go right through the bone) with a chef's knife and still get 4 servings.